mario-bermonti/mspelling/mspelling/README.md

 Words are presented by the computer one at a time and the participant types the word using the keyboard.
 Participants have a rest period after every 5 trials.

-At the end of the session, mspelling saves the results to a sqlite database.
+mSpelling saves the results to a sqlite database at the end of the session.

-mSpelling is developed using the [Google's Flutter Framework](https://flutter.dev/).
+mSpelling is developed using the [Google's Flutter Framework](https://flutter.dev/) and has been used in the DeMo and TEST studies [(more info)](https://mario-bermonti.github.io/research/).

 ## Getting Started
 Please see [mSpelling documentation][project_docs] for details about how to install and use mSpelling.

 ## Contributing to this project
   All contributions are welcome!